testomatio/java-reporter/README.md

 }
 ```

-Please, make sure you provide path to artifact file including its extension.
+Please make sure you provide the path to the artifact file including its extension.

 ### How It Works